Our Favourite NASA Mission Patches

 But the manual is not only about the logo.
 Published in January 1976, the document responded to a call of the National Endowment for the Arts’ Federal Graphics Improvement Program to revamp the identity of the agency.
 These are the years just after the moon landing, nothing much was going on, and NASA needed a new image.

-That’s how the two designers created a document devoted to coordinating the identity of a huge organisation.
-The instructions create a consistent approach to anything NASA.
-There are details about everything, from logo placement in space shuttles to typography size for invoices.
+That’s how the two designers created a document devoted to coordinating the identity of a huge organisation, something that was never seen before in the field of branding and graphic design.
+The instructions create a consistent approach to everything NASA.
+There are details about just everything, from logo placement in space shuttles to typography size for invoices.

 It is all there: trucks, space suits, documents, uniforms, and of course space mission patches.
 Everything in the manual is planned and executed with such skill and sensitivity, it’s difficult not to fall in love with it.